Bloom-host/BloomDocs/docs/using_the_panel/users.md

 ![img](/using_the_panel/users/3.png)

-3. Once you have clicked add user, an email will be sent to that email stating they have been invited to that server.
-Have the sub-user open up the email and go to the link provided.
+3. Once you have clicked add user, an email will be sent to that email stating they have been invited to the server.
+Have the sub-user open the email and click on the provided link.

-4. After clicking the button in the email, they will be redirected to the password reset page.
-This is where they will put in your email and setup a password for your account.
+4. After clicking the button in the email, they will be redirected to the password reset page, where they can set a brand new password.

-5. After setting up your account, go to the [Duck Panel](https://mc.bloom.host/) and log in with your freshly generated credentials!
+5. After setting up the account, they can go to the [Duck Panel](https://mc.bloom.host/) and log in with their freshly generated credentials!